Make Plans To Begin 2023 In Prayer

-- Take part in intercessory prayer or worship meetings and schedule specific times to pray.
+- Take part in intercessory prayer or worship meetings and schedule specific prayer times.

 - Avoid Religious Displays and Beliefs

-- In Matthew 6, Jesus encourages fasting as a practice done before the Lord, not for appearing more holy before people.
+- In Matthew 6, Jesus encourages fasting as a practice done before the Lord, not to appear more holy before people.